HxnDev/HawksEye/Nursing Counter Monitoring/Readme.md

 ## Implementation
-Our model was built using the darknet implementation of YOLOv3.
+Our model was built using the PyTorch implementation of YOLOv5.
 Environment used was Google Colab, with Tesla K80 as the GPU.
 The model was trained to detect the presence of 1 or more people by training it on a fully annotated dataset of empty as well as occupied nursing stations and receptions.